eRecruit Frequently Asked Questions

 - Conversion to career or career-conditional employment from other types of employment (such as employees formerly appointed via competitive examining and appointments leading to noncompetitive conversion).

 - Miscellaneous Not Regulated Authorities (for more information, and/or to determine if you might be eligible for movement from one of these systems to NSF's competitive service.

 - Postal Rate Commission employees

 - Administrative Office of the U.S. Courts employees

 If you are eligible for appointment under an interchange agreement or similar authority, please identify the agency and organization for which you work(ed).

-For more information and/or to determine if you might be eligible as a displaced employee from NSF (CTAP), click on this link: http://www.opm.gov/rif/employee_guides/career_transition.asp#ctap.
-For more information and/or to determine if you might be eligible as a displaced employee from another agency (ICTAP), click on this link: http://www.opm.gov/rif/employee_guides/career_transition.asp#ictap
+For more information and/or to determine if you might be eligible as a displaced employee from NSF (CTAP), please visit: http://www.opm.gov/rif/employee_guides/career_transition.asp#ctap.
+For more information and/or to determine if you might be eligible as a displaced employee from another agency (ICTAP), please visit: http://www.opm.gov/rif/employee_guides/career_transition.asp#ictap.

 Applicants eligible for selection preference under the Interagency Career Transition Assistance Plan (ICTAP) must meet the agency definition of "well qualified."
 At NSF, this means a score of 90.0 or higher.
 If you claim eligibility for one of these plans, you will be asked to provide supporting documentation.